Kalagaun, Achham

-Kalagaun is a village in Achham District in the Seti Zone of western Nepal.At the time of the 1991 Nepal census, the village had a population of 2405 living in 494 houses.
+Kalagaun is a market centre in Mangalsen Municipality in Achham District in the Sudurpashchim Province of western Nepal.
+The municipality was established merging with existing Janalibandali, Kuntibandali, Oligaun, Jupu and Mangalsen Village Development Committees (VDCs) on 18 May 2014.
+At the time of the 1991 Nepal census, the village had a population of 2405 living in 494 houses.
 At the time of the 2001 Nepal census, the population was 2733, of which 44% was literate.